A brief resume

 What do I do?

-For more than twenty-six years I have helped organisations deliver great products and services through good design.
+For almost three decades I have helped organisations deliver great products and services through good design.
 As a designer, I follow a people centric approach to ensure that organisations and their customers get what they need, and hopefully enjoy getting it.

 - Being part of a strong team that is focused on delivering the best possible products.